extjs/RxSe-ts-demoshop/README.md

 # Ranorex Webtestit TypeScript Demoshop

-This is an example of how testing a [simple webshop](http://demoshop.webtestit.com/) could be solved with [Ranorex Webtestit](https://www.ranorex.com/webtestit), Pyton and TypeScript.
+This is an example of how testing a [simple webshop](http://demoshop.webtestit.com/) could be solved with [Ranorex Webtestit](https://www.ranorex.com/webtestit), Python and TypeScript.

 ## Ranorex Webtestit